 The air contains a lot of gases and elements including oxygen.
 And you remember how your half-opened bag of tortillas go stale if you do not pack it tight?
 Well, the same thing happens to your ground coffee beans as well.

 When you grind your coffee beans, you start this process.
-Unless you do not brew your coffee right away, this process will cause loss of the signature flavor and aroma of the coffee beans.
+Unless you do not brew your coffee right away, this process will cause a loss of the signature flavor and aroma of the coffee beans.
 This is one reason why you should brew only freshly ground coffee.

 Another reason is moisture.
 As we saw, some coffee beans have oil deposited on them.
-These oils are soluble in water meaning it can mix with water.
+These oils are soluble in water meaning they can mix with water.
 This water-oil solubility is the reason why coffee tastes so delicious and rich.
-As we already know, our air has a high moisture content and this moisture in the air also reacts with the oils present on the coffee beans.
+As we already know, our air has high moisture content and this moisture in the air also reacts with the oils present in the coffee beans.
 When you grind the coffee beans, the surface area required for the moisture to get absorbed by the coffee beans also increases.
 This again spoils the taste of your coffee.

 And the last reason for grinding your own coffee beans is carbon dioxide depletion.
 Coffee beans are very porous, this allows easy diffusion of gases into and out of the coffee beans.
 But when you grind your coffee beans, the porosity of the coffee beans increases due to an increase in surface area.